Life is dynamic and not static. That said, keeping one’s estate planning documents relevant and on point as life changes requires periodic updates.

 Not all events require updating one’s estate planning documents.
 Buying and selling trust assets does not usually require updating one’s will or trust.
 If the estate plan divides the estate based on percentage distributions then buying and selling assets does not affect the percentage distribution scheme.
 However, if a specifically gifted asset is sold which is important (value or sentiment) then that may require an update to avoid unintended consequences.

 As a simple rule of thumb, people may choose to revisit their estate planning every five years, but sooner if major changes occur.
 Naturally, the extent of any updates can vary from simple amendments (such as who serves as trustee or executor) to completely new documents, as needed.
-Lastly, if the existing estate planning documents were inadequately drafted then starting anew is often best.
+Lastly, if the existing estate planning documents were inadequately drafted then starting anew is often best with a Lake County estate planning attorney.